-- recalled-record key used to record whether the item has been requested by another user. - recall_info-has a record key used to record a recall_tab as a value.
-The class recall_tab has three attributes: type, which shows the type of recall request-recall or search; ss_number, which is the social security number of the requesting party; and more, which shows other recall requests (if there are multiple requests).
+- recalled---record key used to record whether the item has been requested by another user. - recall info---has a record key used to record a recall tab as a value.
+The class recall tab has three attributes: type, which shows the type of recall request--- recall or search; ss_number, which is the social security number of the requesting party; and more, which shows other recall requests (if there are multiple requests). - reserve_info---has a record key used to record the value reserve_tab to show whether the item is reserved for special use (e.g., a course).
+The value appears only if the item is reserved.
+The class reserve_tab has five attributes: instructor, course_name, course_number, semester, and year.